jhartman00/Minesweeper/README.md

 ## Once the program is running

-1. When the program is running you will see a prompt asking how many mines you want on the field.
+1. When the program is running you will see a prompt asking how many mines to set on the field.
 You can enter any number as long as it is within 1 and 80 (or row*col-1 if custom) inclusive.
 2. After that it will generate the board
     - The top row shows the column numbers
     - The first column shows the row numbers